apache/couchdb/share/doc/src/query-server/protocol.rst

 .. note::

-   This library shouldn't have any side effects nor track his own state or you'll have a lot of happy debugging time if something went wrong.
+   This library shouldn't have any side effects nor track its own state or you'll have a lot of happy debugging time if something went wrong.
-   Remember, that complete index rebuilding is heavy cost operation and this is the only way to fix your mistakes with shared state.
+   Remember that a complete index rebuild is a heavy operation and this is the only way to fix your mistakes with shared state.

 .. _qs/add_fun: